 We recommend that clubs/organisations review their existing policies and practices to help safeguard the welfare of children and vulnerable adults within their organisations.
 By taking these basics steps you will also help protect your helpers/ coaches and the club from wrongful allegations.
-In addition, many funding bodies such as the Lottery Sports Fund, now require you to have a child protection policy and procedures in place.
+In addition, many funding bodies such as the Lottery Sports Fund, now require you to have a child protection & vulnerable adults policy and procedures in place.

-Adopt a Child Protection Policy
+Adopt a Child & Vulnerable Adults Protection Policy

 This should suit the type of organisation you are and what you provide.
 It can be brief - or long - the important point is that everyone is made aware of it and you establish how it will be implemented - and then implement it.
-It should contain a statement of your commitment to providing a safe place for children to participate in Paddlesport and to preventing their abuse.
+It should contain a statement of your commitment to providing a safe place for children/vulnerable adults to participate in paddlesport.
 You should also include a code of practice and procedures for how you aim to achieve this.

-The reference sheet 'Club Child Protection and Harassment Policy' is an example of what you might say - you may wish to leave bits out or add other points you feel are important.
+The reference sheet 'Club Child & Vulnerable Adults Protection Policy' is an example of what you might say - you may wish to leave bits out or add other points you feel are important.